 Open University – TheWeird1 is interested to know about people’s experiences of studying for a degree with the Open University.
 Can you help?

 Below are links to other news and developments that might be of interest to people with a criminal record.
 For more news, check out the news and media section of our main website.

-Summer 2019 Newsletter – What we’ve been up to
+Summer 2020 Newsletter – What we’ve been upto

-We’ve published our summer newsletter which provides an update on the news at Unlock in the past 3 months.
+We’ve published our summer 2020 newsletter which provides an update of the news at Unlock in the last three months.

 Government responds to Supreme Court ruling with plans to change criminal records disclosure regime